I myself have fallen into the trap of over Romanticizing Athenian Democracy.

 A certain kind of person, often Conservative leaning but not always, will talk about how the average citizen of the United States isn't as politically engaged as the average citizen of Ancient Athens as if that’s a failure on their part, as if they’re willing political ignorance is why our Democracy is failing.
 But someone who has to work 40 hours a week to make sure they and their family don't starve to death doesn’t have the time to make themselves just as politically educated and informed as the people fortunate enough to be a Political YouTuber.

-I have an internal personal conflict in how I react to Sentient Robots or AI being used in ways like this.
+I have an internal personal conflict in how I react to Sentient Robots or AI being used in ways like this in fiction.
 I personally don’t think Artificial Intelligence becoming truly Sentient is theoretically possible, I’m fully prepared to accept being proven wrong if I see one show the same unambiguous signs of Sentience that so many fictional Robots have.
-But right now I don’t think it will happen and I do think technology is the key to creating a Post-Capitalist Utopia.
+But right now I don’t think it will happen and I do think technology is part of how to creating a Post-Capitalist Utopia.
 So it’s frustrating that every fictionalization of a future society where machines greatly lighten humanity's workload presumes they will become Sentient.

-So if there’s any reason to defend Representative Democracy it’s the issues I just talked about.
+So actually if there’s any reason to defend Representative Democracy it’s the issues I have devoted this post to.
 In a society where the Workers are the Citizens it’s going to be necessary for there to be some Citizens whose Job is Politics.

 No comments: